We'll Be Together (Sting song)

-"We'll Be Together" is a song written and recorded by English singer-songwriter Sting.
+"We'll Be Together" is a song written and recorded by the English singer-songwriter Sting.
 It was released in 1987 as the lead single from his second solo studio album, ...Nothing Like the Sun.

 Background

 Sting wrote the song for a beer commercial for Kirin Brewery Company.
 He said that they asked him for the word "together" to be included in the song.
 He wrote the song in a few minutes and said both the Japanese and the producers both liked the song, despite the short amount of time it took to come up with the song.
 The original recording included Eric Clapton on guitar, while other takes feature Bryan Loren instead.
 The version with Clapton would surface later on Sting's 1994 greatest hits album Fields of Gold: The Best of Sting 1984–1994.

 Lyrics from Sting's 1985 song "If You Love Somebody Set Them Free" are featured near the end of the song.